sharuman/movie-portal/README.md

 2. `docker compose build --no-cache postgres`
 3. `docker compose restart postgres`

-## Manual Database seeding
+## Manual Setup
-Once the docker containers are running you must follow the steps below in case you do not have the database dump:
+Once the docker containers are running you must follow the steps below in case you do not have the database dump and movie posters:
 1. Download [The Movies Dataset](https://www.kaggle.com/rounakbanik/the-movies-dataset)
 2. `docker exec django-container python manage.py migrate`
 3. `docker exec -it django-container python manage.py createsuperuser`